PathwayCommons/ctd-to-biopax/README.md

 Unlike many other drug-target databases, this data resource has a controlled vocabulary that can be mapped to BioPAX, for example: 'nutlin 3 results in increased expression of BAX'.
-Therefore implementation of a converter first requires a manual mapping from CTD terms to BioPAX ontology.
+Therefore, implementation of a converter first requires a manual mapping from CTD terms to BioPAX ontology.
 Once the mapping is done, then the actual conversion requires parsing and integrating several CSV files that are distributed by the provider.